-- Nearly eight in 10 Americans had a package stolen in 2022, according to Forbes Home.
-Overall, 260 million packages estimated at \$19.5 billion were stolen last year. - Homeowners and Renters Insurance policies typically cover stolen packages, subject to your deductible.
+- According to Forbes Home, an estimated 115 million packages worth \$9 billion were stolen last year, with nearly 40 percent of Americans having a package stolen. - Homeowners and Renters Insurance policies typically cover stolen packages, subject to your deductible.
 Keep those receipts! - We have tips to help protect your packages from "Porch Pirates."

-PORTLAND, OR, December 7, 2023 - Many of the items and gifts bought online for the Christmas holiday will likely sit exposed on doorsteps and porches for a period of time until brought inside.
-Unfortunately, this is when package thieves, or "Porch Pirates," take the opportunity to steal those delivered packages.
+PORTLAND, OR, December 5, 2024 - During the holiday season, many items and gifts bought online for Christmas will sit exposed on doorsteps and porches until brought inside, creating a perfect opportunity for "porch pirates" to steal those unattended packages.

-Christmas is a notorious time for "Porch Pirates" to strike, but delivered packages can be stolen at any time, not just during the holiday season.
+Christmas is a notorious time for "Porch Pirates" to strike, but delivered packages can be stolen anytime, not just during the holiday season.
 As online sales have skyrocketed, so have package thefts.
-According to Forbes Home, nearly eight in 10 Americans had a package stolen in 2022.
-Overall, 260 million packages estimated at \$19.5 billion were stolen last year.
+According to Forbes Home, nearly 40 percent of Americans had a package stolen in 2023, and 115 million packages estimated at \$9 billion were stolen last year.